Terry Nichols: Oklahoma state case

 After the federal jury deadlocked on the death penalty, which resulted in a life sentence, citizens of Oklahoma petitioned to empanel a state court grand jury to investigate the bombing.
 State representative Charles Key led a citizens group that circulated the petitions.
 It was hoped that evidence implicating other conspirators would be uncovered.
 A grand jury heard testimony for 18 months about allegations of other accomplices but returned only the indictments against Nichols in March 1999.
 Oklahoma County District Attorney Wes Lane denied the state prosecution was conducted solely for the purpose of having Nichols executed, saying it was important Nichols be convicted of killing all the victims.
-"This case has always been about 161 men, women and children and an unborn baby having the same rights to their day in court as eight federal law enforcement officers," Lane said.
+"This case has always been about 161 men, women and children and an unborn baby having the same rights to their day in court as eight federal law enforcement officers", Lane said.

 Nichols was brought from the prison in Colorado to Oklahoma in January 2000 to face the state trial on 160 capital counts of first-degree murder and one count each of fetal homicide, first-degree arson, and conspiracy.
 The prosecutor's goal was to get the death penalty.

-During the two-month trial, the prosecution presented a "mountain of circumstantial evidence", calling 151 witnesses.
-Their star witness was Fortier, who said Nichols was intimately involved in the conspiracy and had helped obtain bomb ingredients including fertilizer that was mixed with high octane fuel.
-Fortier also testified that McVeigh and Nichols stole cord and blasting caps from a rock quarry, and that Nichols robbed a gun collector to obtain money for the plot.
-Nichols' lawyers said he was the "fall guy" and that others had conspired with McVeigh.
+During the two-month trial, the prosecution presented a "mountain of circumstantial evidence," calling 151 witnesses.
+Their star witness was Fortier, who said Nichols was intimately involved in the conspiracy and had helped obtain bomb ingredients, including fertilizer that was mixed with high-octane fuel.
+Fortier also testified that McVeigh and Nichols stole cord and blasting caps from a rock quarry, and that Nichols robbed Roger E. Moore, a gun collector, to obtain money for the plot.
+Nichols' lawyers said he was the "fall guy" and that others, Moore included, had conspired with McVeigh.
 They wanted to introduce evidence that a group of white supremacists had been McVeigh's accomplices.
 However, the judge did not allow them to do so, saying that the defense had not shown that any of these people committed acts in furtherance of the conspiracy.
 In their concluding argument, the defense said, "People who are still unknown assisted Timothy McVeigh."
 On May 26, 2004, the six-man, six-woman jury took five hours to reach guilty verdicts on all charges.
 When the verdict was read, Nichols showed no emotion, staring straight ahead.